 value for money.
 A program costing only a couple of hundred dollars

 may be much better for you.

-or on websites.
+magazines.
 Ask your investment adviser about different

 Insist on a full demonstration before buying.
 See if you can